jured/Algator/README.md

    - Open a web browser and type in the following address

      http://localhost:8081/

+   To login into web page use the following username/password: admin/admin.

    Note: in the ALGator.zip there are two example projects: BasicSort and BasicMatrixMul.
    You can browse the results of these projects before creating your own project.

 ## How to use ALGator - examples